 Mrs Burke our lunchtime supervisor can answer any questions or concerns about the children at lunchtime.
 You can speak to her at the gate each morning or write a note and hand in to the school office.

 Who can I talk if the class teacher cannot resolve an issue?

-After you have spoken to the class teacher and you have any on-going concern or the issues are not resolved, please contact the office and make an appointment with a member of the Senior Leadership Team, Mrs Wendy Thomas Headteacher, Mrs Rebecca Emeny Deputy Head or Mr Anthony Evans Assistant Headteacher.
+After you have spoken to the class teacher and you have any on-going concern or the issues are not resolved, please contact the office and make an appointment with a member of the Senior Leadership Team, Mrs Rebecca Emeny Headteacher or Mr Anthony Evans Assistant Headteacher.
 Depending on the nature of your concern, the office staff will arrange an appointment with the relevant member of staff.